lifted-studios/AutoCopyright/README.md

 # Usage

-The function shows up in the Command Palette as "Copyright: Insert Copyright".
+The function shows up in the Command Palette as "Auto Copyright: Insert Copyright".

 ## Insert Copyright